vsong1/vsong1/README.md

 <p align="center"><img src="https://streak-stats.demolab.com?user=vsong1&theme=nightowl" /></p>

 ### 🐣 About Me
-- ✏️: I'm studying Quantitative Sciences in Informatics with a minor in Business at Emory University
+- ✏️: I'm studying Data Science in Informatics with a minor in Business at Emory University
 - 👩‍🎓: I'm graduating in May 2026
 - 😄: My pronouns are she/her/hers
-- 🔭: I'm looking to leverage my skills in an internship in ML or data science
+- 🔭: I'm looking for a career in data science or analytics

 ### 🎯 Featured Project
 Check out my work on this Bayesian regression project for Estée Lauder!
 My team and I developed a RDD model to analyze the effect of surprise gifts on retail customer spend, helping the company determine the effectiveness of this marketing tactic.